 What story would you like to tell?
 What message would you like to send?
 Keep that in mind constantly.
 When writing, ask yourself if each paragraph adds value.
 Carefully review the structure of your white paper, magazine, blog, or other marketing collateral.
 Get straight to the point and make sure the 5 W’s — who, what, where, when, and why — are on your first page.
-Your story should get more and more specific as you scroll down the page.
+Your story should get more specific as you scroll down the page.
 In other words, you should write your story so that, if printed, you could ‘roll it up’ from bottom to top and still be able to understand the gist of the story.

 Done writing?
 Then print your story.
 Put it aside for a day if possible.
 The next day, find a different seat and start crossing stuff out!
 You will be able to spot lots of sentences and words that won’t be relevant to the reader.
 This process will make your story more powerful.

 Another pair of eyes

 Crossing out information is not easy.
 Your first thoughts are on that piece of paper.
 You’ve probably even written some brilliant sentences.
 You cherish those sentences, they have to stay!
-Well, no they don’t.
+Well, no, they don’t.
 Taking a step back from your work is very difficult.
 Find someone who will review your work critically, edit it and discuss it with you.
-Does it really say what you mean?
+Does it say what you mean?
 Or could your message be expressed more clearly?

 There are some very useful tools to make this process even more streamlined.
 Tools like Filestage make it easy to review each other's documents.